acsellers/Go510/README.md

 ### Final Goals
  * LCD protocol over socket (I can draw to it now just not in a easy way)
  * Multiple Apps that use the LCD

+Note: go1 branch has a version that build on recent weekly go versions that doesn't require go-gb.